What is Pupil Premium?

 Please see below for information regarding how the pupil premium was spent in the current and previous financial years, the impact of this funding, and the plans for future spending.

-(See below for a detailed strategy statement)
+(See below for a detailed strategy statement and Pupil Premium performance data)